Neigh: In culture

-Mural of Picasso's Guernica: the horse in the center neighs in pain, symbolizing the suffering of the Spanish people.

 As with all animals in human contact, the horse neigh can take on a variety of symbolic meanings.
 It plays a role in hippomancy, myths, tales, legends and popular texts.
 According to dream interpretations, neighing heralds news of a friend or a happy event to be celebrated among friends.
 In the visual arts, the rendering of a horse's neighing is particularly elaborate in Picasso's Guernica, in which the horse neigh is intended to convey the pain of an entire people.
 Films, especially westerns, frequently add recorded neighs to scenes with horses, which can give the false impression that the animal makes extensive use of this mode of communication.

 Music

 A frequent theme in modern Greek folk songs is that of the woman who hears a horse neigh and recognizes the cry of her husband's mount, but not the man she has just spent the night with, whom she believes to be her lover.
 The neighing acts as a catalyst, preceding the punishment of the adulterous wife.
 In other songs, the neighing may be a decoy, a love code, an instrument of recognition to identify the horse rider, or a tribute from the equine to its departed master.
 All these meanings testify to the deep relationship between man and horse.